job title: Registered Nurse (ARC)

 • BScN preferred, or extensive nursing experience.

-• Experience obtained in either primary care, community setting or acute care is preferred.
+• Experience obtained in acute care and mental health is preferred.

-• At least three years experience working with persons marginalized by social location including homelessness, poverty, sexual identity, gender identity, residency status.
+• At least three years experience working with individuals who are marginalized by their social location by social location for reasons including gender identity (LGBT2SQ, particularly trans, communities), homelessness, poverty, sexual orientation, and/or residency status using trauma-informed and anti-oppressive practices.

 • Experience working with individuals who face mental health and substance use issues.